Lashkar-e-Taiba: Aftermath of Mumbai attacks

 despite the "chorus" of diplomats, security officials and military officers" calling for Pakistan to clamp down on LeT, Pakistan has and will continue to resist.
 This is because LeT is "one of the few militant outfits that officially refrain from launching attacks in Pakistan", which, with the group's trained fighters and resources would be very bad for the stability of Pakistan if it did.
 Secondly, the Pakistani army and its powerful Inter-Services Intelligence Directorate (ISI) have long considered LeT to be the country’s most reliable proxy against India and the group still provides utility in this regard as well as the potential for leverage at the negotiating table.
 Thus, the consensus is that, at least in the short-term, taking steps to dismantle the group would chiefly benefit India, while Pakistan would be left to deal with the costs.

 Milli Muslim League

 Jamaat-ud-Dawa members on 7 August 2017 announced the creation of a political party called Milli Muslim League.
 Tabish Qayoum, a JuD activist working as the party spokesman, stated they had filed registration papers for a new party with Pakistan's electoral commission.
 Later in August, JuD under the banner of the party fielded a candidate for the 2017 by-election of Constituency NA-120.
 Muhammad Yaqoob Sheikh filed his nomination papers as an independent candidate.

 The registration application of the party was rejected by ECP on 12 October.
-Hafiz Saeed announced in December, a few days after release from house arrest on 24 November, that his organization will contest the 2018 elections.
+Hafiz Saeed announced in December, a few days after release from house arrest on 24 November, that his organisation will contest the 2018 elections.